THIS IS THE PROGRAM WE SHOULD BUILD OUR PROGRAM LIKE

 3) Recruiting Advantages and Location

 -Not going to rehash this from yesterday, but the schools in the south, Texas, and California have advantages.
 They just do.
 Despite what some may argue, most kids like to stay within a short distance from home.
 Thus, the Texas and Florida’s of the world don’t have to travel too much to find enough elite kids.

 Kentucky’s Standards: No school in the SEC has more recruiting disadvantages than Kentucky.
 Not only is the in-state recruiting not great, but the states around Kentucky with talent (Ohio and Virginia in particular) are dominated by national powers.
 There is really nowhere for Kentucky to dominate except for the state of Kentucky, and that’s not enough.
 Stoops is recruiting at a level probably not seen at Kentucky and that bodes well for eliminating those recruiting disadvantages.
 BUT, eventually the Cats will have to start winning games or Stoops won’t be able to steal players from football rich states.

 -You have to spend serious money to win in football, both in recruiting and in facilities.
 The SEC has proven this more than any in the country.
 Do a quick search of top college football facilities, and 3 schools show up continuously: LSU, Florida, Oregon.
-If the Ducks can beats Auburn this year, those 3 schools will have won 4 out of the last 5 national championships.
-Coincidence?
-Likely not.
 Top level facilities obviously attract top recruits, and personally, I think a player’s mental state can also be so much better when walking into a top-class training facility or stadium.
 Remember the HUGE billboard in NYC of Joey Harrington from Oregon.
 That cost a ton of money, I am sure.
 It also raised the profile of Oregon.